/>

 The impact of deleting gates or populations

-Gates and populations are different in the Cytobank platform.
+Gates and populations are different entities in the Cytobank platform.
 Deleting gates and populations can have different impacts depending on the Boolean expressions they are in.

 When deleting gates, it is important to pay attention to where those gates have been used, as this might affect the corresponding populations.

-• If a gate was used to define only one population, deleting the gate will also result in deleting the corresponding population.
+• If a population expression is defined by only one gate, deleting that gate will also result in deleting the corresponding population.

-• If a gate was used to define several populations using the AND operator, deleting the gate will NOT delete its correlated populations but those will now have a different hierarchical order and, therefore, no longer be the same populations you created before.
-Please double-check if you do need to delete gates to make sure no population will be affected by this.
+• If a gate was used to define one or several populations using only the AND operator, deleting the gate won’t delete its correlated population(s), but the population expression and the hierarchy will be impacted and, therefore, no longer be the same population(s) you created before.
+Please double check the population hierarchy to make sure this is what you intend to do.
+If not, you can Undo deleting the gate.

 When deleting populations, similar scenarios apply: